 We have two species of crappies in Minnesota, black and white, and they tend to hang out—not near the surface or the bottom of a lake— but, according to the DNR’s website, “somewhere in between.”

 When you’re hankering to catch a big fish, one that fills the bill for a great fish tale, northern pike may just be the one.
 They’ll give you a run for your money, as they’re known to put up a fight as you bring them in.
 The state record is 45 pounds, 11 ounces, so you’ve got your work cut out for you.

 For more information: Head to the Minnesota Department of Natural Resources website (dnr.state.mn.us) for complete ice fishing information, ice thickness safety, specific lake information (regulations, lake maps, fish species, stocking reports, etc.), where to find fishing groups, and a whole lot more.
 Three Rivers Park District (threeriversparks.org) also has lots of great information about ice fishing, often including classes.

 Share Your Fish Photos!

-Tag @edinamag #edinamag on your Instagram ice fishing photos, or email them to [email protected] for a chance to have your pics published in future issue of Edina Magazine.
+Tag @edinamag #edinamag on your Instagram ice fishing photos for a chance to have your pics published in future issue of Edina Magazine.